izzat138/stm32blinky/README.md

 8. Connect the STM32 MCU through the USB port with the ST-LINK V2.
-Then, connect with the MCU and start to program it.
+Then, connect with the MCU in the utility and start to program it.

 ![Semantic description of image](/image/pic8.png)